CONDUCTING THE BEST PROGRAM & PROJECT ASSESSMENTS

 - Schedule meetings with the project sponsor(s), existing project/program managers, project team members, and any relevant stakeholder or SME that is supporting the project.

-- Try to meet each person separately (1-to-1 meetings) versus via group meetings as this allows you to get a more objective and honest view.
-If not possible to do 1-to-1, then schedule group meetings with the relevant parties.
+- Try to meet each person separately (1-to-1 meetings) versus via group meetings as this allows you to get a more objective and honest assessment of the project from each person’s perspective.
+If it is not possible to do 1-to-1 meetings, then schedule group meetings with the relevant parties.

 - Schedule additional meetings and meet with the individuals on the recommended “meet with” list.